quarksb/water-wave/README.md

 ![效果展示](https://pic4.zhimg.com/50/v2-96ec56049de75a8fd8df55e68cccc43d_hd.gif)

 ## Todo
-The color is also editable, but I don't know how to converse your input value into numerical rgb.
+The color is also editable, but I don't know how to converse your input value into numerical rgb.